ukri-excalibur/excalibur-tests/apps/grid/README.md

 reframe -c apps/grid -r --performance-report --tag ITT
 ```

-### Setting the number of threads and MPI processes
+### Options (memory, number of threads and MPI processes)

-By default, these benchmarks will use
+There are some options you can set to control the settings of the benchmark.
+These are the currently available options, with their default values:

 * `mpi`: `'1.1.1.1'`.
 This is the string to pass to the benchmarking applications with the
   `--mpi` flag.
 This will also automatically set the ReFrame variable